What is Window Film?

 Home Window Film

-Home Window Film can help control issues like excessive heat, glare and premature fading of furnishings.
-It can also add privacy, a decorative element and added safety and security.
+These films help control issues like excessive heat, glare & premature fading of furnishings.
+It can also add privacy, decorative elements and added safety & security.

 Commercial Window Film

 Commercial Window Film is one of the most economical ways to save energy, increase comfort, increase privacy and add safety and security in a commercial building.

 These films allow you to add privacy to a space, implement branding & add decorative elements to existing glass panels at a fraction of custom glass costs.

 - Question: What level of energy savings can I expect with window film?